minorg/minorgordon.net/projects/snomed-ct.md

 SNOMED CT descriptions (human-readable terms) of a concept are mapped to RDF Schema `label`, SKOS `prefLabel`, SKOS `altLabel`, or SHACL `name` statements depending on the type of the description (definition, name, synonym), its acceptability (acceptable, preferred, unacceptable), and the mapping(s) of the concept from the table above.

 Transforming attribute relationship groups presents a challenge.
 In principle, any SNOMED CT concept can have any number of attributes, arbitrarily grouped.
 Mapping every concept-relationship group combination to a SHACL `NodeShape` leads to a combinatorial explosion (the number of concepts multiplied by the number of relationship groups per concept).
 Few SHACL processors are prepared to deal with hundreds of thousands of `NodeShape`s.
-Fortunately, in practice many concepts have the same attribute (types) aligned with the same relationship group numbers, so there can be fewer relationship group `NodeShape` than there are relationship group instances.
+Fortunately, in practice many concepts have the same attribute (types) , so there can be fewer relationship group `NodeShape`s than there are relationship group instances.

 <br/>

-##### Step 4: serialize the rdflib Graphs to files in Turtle syntax.
+###### Step 4: serialize the rdflib Graphs to files in Turtle syntax.

 Finally, the resulting RDF triples are serialized to two different files:

-1. A schemas file that contains RDF Schema `Class`es and `Property`s as well as SHACL `Shape`s
+1. A schemas file that contains RDF Schema `Class`es and `Property`s as well as SHACL shapes
-2. An instances file that contains SKOS `Concept`s
+2. An instances file that contains SKOS `Concept`s and associated relationship group triples

 Although both files contain RDF in Turtle syntax, and could be combined, most downstream tools expect RDF schemas/ontologies to be loaded separately from instance data.